Evaluating Counterfactual Policies Using Instruments: Introduction

-Our paper is motivated in part by the observation in previous work that the connection between \ac{LATE} and economic policies of interest is not entirely clear \parencite[e.g.][]{HeVy05,HeVy07i}. \Textcite{HeVy99,HeVy05} introduced the \ac{MTE} framework for analyzing the impacts of policies that change treatment assignment.
+Our paper is motivated in part by the observation in previous work that the connection between \ac{LATE} and economic policies of interest is not entirely clear \parencite[e.g.][]{HeVy05,HeVy07i,manski1996jhr,manskiJPEMicro}. \Textcite{HeVy99,HeVy05} introduced the \ac{MTE} framework for analyzing the impacts of policies that change treatment assignment.
 However, the canonical \ac{MTE} framework requires policy invariance.
-Our framework allows for evaluation of a larger class of counterfactual policies by introducing the generalized potential treatment function $D(z, a)$ and allowing for a wide range of restrictions on it, including relaxations of policy invariance.\footnote{In a complementary line of work, \textcite{ura_policy_2025} consider a multi-index generalization of the MTE framework that allows for relaxations of IV monotonicity.
-Although the framework allows for computation of bounds for a variety of treatment parameters (such as ATE or ATT), analyzing impacts of general counterfactual policies appears challenging without further assumptions.
-Likewise, \textcite{sigstad_marginal_2024} studies conditions under which standard MTE methods correctly estimate parameters such as ATE or LATE even when \ac{IV} monotonicity is violated.} Our paper also relates to a large literature that has considered bounds on parameters other than LATE in \ac{IV} settings \parencite[e.g.][]{BaPe97,manski_nonparametric_1990, swanson_partial_2018, bai_inference_2025, chen_bounds_2015}.
-These papers have primarily focused on parameters such as ATE, or average effects for principal strata, in contrast to our focus on specific counterfactual policies.
+Our framework allows for evaluation of a larger class of counterfactual policies by using the generalized potential treatment function $D(z, a)$ and allowing for a wide range of restrictions on it, including relaxations of policy invariance.\footnote{In a complementary line of work, \textcite{ura_policy_2025} consider a multi-index generalization of the MTE framework that allows for relaxations of IV monotonicity.
+Although the framework allows for partial identification of a variety of treatment parameters (such as ATE or ATT), analyzing impacts of general counterfactual policies appears challenging without further assumptions. \Textcite{sigstad_marginal_2024} studies conditions under which standard MTE methods correctly estimate parameters such as ATE or LATE even when \ac{IV} monotonicity is violated.} We build on \textcite{IcTa00}, which considers policy evaluation under the assumption that $D(z,0) =D(z',1)$ for a known pair $(z,z')$, so that the treatment assignment for $z'$ under the counterfactual matches that of $z$ under the status quo.
+Such agreement would arise under policy invariance if $z$'s release rate under the status quo matches that of $z'$ under the counterfactual, $E[D(z,0)]=E[D(z',1)]$.
+Our framework nests this perfect agreement assumption as a special case, but also allows for much more general restrictions on the potential treatments $D(z,a)$, including non-zero disagreement bounds.

+Our paper also relates to a large literature that has considered bounds on parameters other than LATE in \ac{IV} settings \parencite[e.g.][]{BaPe97,manski_nonparametric_1990, swanson_partial_2018, bai_inference_2025, chen_bounds_2015, RiRo14}.
+These papers have primarily focused on parameters such as the \ac{ATE}, or average effects for principal strata, in contrast to our focus on specific counterfactual policies.